untillpro/scm4j/scm4j-releaser/README.md

 [![Coverage Status](https://coveralls.io/repos/github/scm4j/scm4j-releaser/badge.svg?branch=master)](https://coveralls.io/github/scm4j/scm4j-releaser?branch=master)

-# Overview

-Software release automation tool.
-Automates such tasks as release branches creation, versions bumpings, tags creation etc. for a root component (product) and all its dependencies.
-Git and Subversion repositories are supported.

 # Terms

 - `component`: component has its own repository and can be built and uploaded to some repository